enriquepablo/terms/doc/theory.rst

   equivalence isa word.

-  forall y: [ y has-verb-property equivalence ] isa fact -> [ y has-verb-property transitivity ] isa fact & [ y has-verb-property reflexivity ] isa fact &  [ y has-verb-property simmetry ] isa fact.
+  forall y: [ y has-verb-property equivalence ] isa fact -> [ y has-verb-property transitivity ] isa fact & [ y has-verb-property reflexivity ] isa fact &  [ y has-verb-property symmetry ] isa fact.

 In the same sense, in the SW you cannot treat a class as an individual (unless you recurr to OWL Full)